epsilon537/boxlambda/docs/components_dual_ym2149.md

 A Programmable Sound Generator is a chip that generates sound by combining multiple basic waveforms (channels).
 Typical waveforms used are square waves, triangular waves, and noise.
 The shape, frequency, and volume of the different waveforms are configured by the CPU through a register interface.

-PSGs chips usually also include one or more envelope generators that control the variation of the sound's volume over time (ramp up, hold, ramp down, etc.).
+PSG chips usually also include one or more envelope generators that control the variation of the sound's volume over time (ramp up, hold, ramp down, etc.).
 Different envelope shapes and associated parameters can be configured through the register interface.

 ### The YM2149